The Heat Is On at the 2016 California Auto Enthusiast Day!

 Our special guests included a very exclusive Ferrari 488 GTB and a Lamborghini Huracán, graciously loaned to us by our friends at Exotics Racing Los Angeles, who also helped us with our most recent 360° video projects.
 Lamborghini Newport Beach brought a full lineup of exotics that can be found in their showroom now, which included a few McLarens and a Lambo that's been wrapped to show that they're one of a few dealerships anywhere in the world with a million likes on Facebook.

-You can be sure that Auto Enthusiast Day will be back bigger than ever in 2017, so when news pops up for either the Texas or California events, carve a day out of your schedule to be there.
+You can be sure that Auto Enthusiast Day will be back bigger than ever, so carve a day out of your schedule to be there: August 12, 2017, at Angel Stadium.

 2016 AUTO ENTHUSIAST DAY CAR SHOW AWARDS